The 20 Best Melanoma Doctors Near Me in Wisconsin, US

 English

-Andy Dodd is a Plastic Surgeon in Summit, Wisconsin.
+Andy Dodd is a Plastic Surgeon practicing medicine in Summit, Wisconsin.
 Dr. Dodd is rated as an Experienced provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Carpal Tunnel Syndrome, Dupuytren Contracture, Melanoma, and Ganglion Cyst.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Carpal Tunnel Syndrome, Dupuytren Contracture, Melanoma, and Ganglion Cyst.
+Dr. Dodd is board certified in American Board Of Plastic Surgery.

 Experienced in Melanoma